ChristinaChina/mywebsite/content/en/posts/2024-07-02 first academic conference.md

 Sensing my unease, a doctoral student from Beijing University traveling with me gave me a gentle pat on the shoulder and offered encouragement.
 "It's okay!
 Think about it—those panelists already have high external recognition, but the fact that you, at such a young age, can stand on the same stage as them also proves your capability!
 "Since the reviewers accepted your paper, you should confidently present your work."
 Her words were a revelation, offering me immense comfort.
 She was absolutely right!
 If I lacked confidence in myself, how could I possibly expect others to take an interest in my research?

 When it was finally my turn to present, I took a deep breath, adjusted my breathing to calm myself, and began my first formal academic presentation.
 I was so excited to share my work with everyone!
-With a clear and steady voice, I started with a smile on my face. *"Dear distinguished chair and panelists…"* The moment I spoke, I was flooded with a growing sense of composure and confidence, and my words flowed more smoothly than I could have imagined!
+With a clear and steady voice, I started with a smile on my face. *"Dear distinguished chair and panelists…"The moment I spoke, I was flooded with a growing sense of composure and confidence, and my words flowed more smoothly than I could have imagined!
 It was incredible!
 All my preparation had converged into a force at that moment, and I realized I was more capable than I had ever imagined!
 I was thrilled to present the background, methodology, findings, and significance of my research, even taking note of the panelists' reactions.
 Their encouraging smiles gave me a huge boost in confidence!

 After my presentation, the panelists gave me some amazing feedback and really valuable suggestions.
 This was a huge boost for my confidence in my research, and it also made me appreciate even more the true joy of academic exploration: continuous learning and progress!
 I realized that in academia, there's no such thing as being completely "ready"—and that's a good thing!
 The key is taking that first step and then finding better directions as you move forward!